geo-petrini/scanner_lidar/Applicativi/ReadMe.txt

 If all of the pre-requirements are met, simply run the Start.bat file to start the application.

-Once the Start.bat file has started, allow the firewall to grant access permissions to the server .
+Once the Start.bat file has started, allow the firewall to grant access permissions to the server.